trin1t/iotdb/docs/UserGuide/UDF-Library/Time-Series-Forecast.md

 ## Decompose
 ### Usage

-This function decomposes input time series to the addition or multiplication of trending, seasonal, and residual series with traditional additive or multiplicative model.
+This function decomposes input time series to the addition or multiplication of trending, seasonal, and residual series with classical additive or multiplicative model.
 **Name:** Decompose

 **Input Series:** Only support a single input series.
 The data type is INT32 / INT64 / FLOAT / DOUBLE.